PLD2: Mechanism of activation

 PLD2 is activated by substrate presentation.
 The enzyme is palmitoylated, which drives PLD2 to lipid rafts.
-PC substrate is polyunsaturated and resides in the membrane separately from lipid rafts near phosphatidylinositol 4,5-bisphosphate (PIP2).
-When PIP2 levels increase, PLD2 trafficks to PIP2 where it encounters its substrate PC.
-Scaffolding proteins that interact with PLD2 likely changes its preference of lipid rafts vs PIP2.
+PC substrate is polyunsaturated and resides in the membrane separately from lipid rafts near phosphatidylinositol 4,5-bisphosphate (PIP_{2}).
+When PIP_{2} levels increase, PLD2 trafficks to PIP_{2} where it encounters its substrate PC.
+Scaffolding proteins that interact with PLD2 likely changes its preference of lipid rafts vs PIP_{2}.

 Interactions

 PLD2 has been shown to interact with: